S3v3Nice/LLNETUtils/README.md

 ## Get started

+To start working with the library, you can add the NuGet package [LLNETUtils](https://www.nuget.org/packages/LLNETUtils/) to your project.
+Or you can do the following:

 1. **[Optional]** Copy the documentation file `LLNETUtils.xml` (from [Releases](https://github.com/S3v3Nice/LLNETUtils/releases)) to the folder with `LLNETUtils.dll`
 2. Add `LLNETUtils.dll` to the project references

-3. Make your main plugin class inherit the `PluginBase` class:
+Next make your main plugin class inherit the `PluginBase` class:

 ```csharp
 [PluginMain("Plugin name")]